Leicester Tigers: Foundation and Tom Crumbie era (1880–1928)

 Leicester Football Club was formed on 3 August 1880 by the merger of three smaller teams: Leicester Athletic Society, Leicester Amateurs and Leicester Alert.
 The club's first game was a scoreless draw on 23 October against Moseley at the Belgrave Road Cycle and Cricket Ground.
-On 10 September 1892 Leicester played their first game at Welford Road against a Leicestershire XV.
+On 10 September 1892, Leicester played their first game at Welford Road against a Leicestershire XV.

 Tom Crumbie was appointed secretary on 2 August 1895, a position he held for the next 33 years.
 Crumbie has been credited with dragging the club to national prominence.
-He disbanded reserve and third teams making the First XV an invitation side and introducing players from all over the country.
+He disbanded the reserve and third teams, making the First XV an invitation side and introducing players from all over the country.
 Tigers first silverware was the Midlands Counties Cup won for the first time in 1898 against Moseley.
 Having won the Midlands Counties Cup every year from 1898 to 1905, they dropped out "to give other teams a chance".
-On their return to the competition in 1909 Tigers won the cup again.
+On their return to the competition in 1909, Tigers won the cup again.